MONTMARTRE GUIDE

 Telephone : +33 1 42 58 76 44

-Within a beautiful Baltard-style architecture, facing the gardens of the Butte Montmartre, the Halle Saint Pierre houses a museum and a gallery, a bookstore, an auditorium, a café.
+Within a beautiful Baltard-style architecture, facing the gardens of the Butte Montmartre, the Halle Saint Pierre houses a museum and a gallery, a bookstore, an auditorium, and a café.
 It is in this harmonious and luminous setting that the major temporary exhibitions and the many artistic and cultural activities dedicated to the most unexpected forms of creation are presented.
-Temporary exhibitions, around art brut, popular art, singular art and contemporary art.
+Temporary exhibitions, around art brut, popular art, singular art, and contemporary art.

 Address : 2 Rue Ronsard, 75018 Paris